About this day

 How to spot the naughty numbers in the news David Spiegelhalter FRS, University of Cambridge

 Whether it’s the risks of eating burnt toast or changes in sexual habits, numbers are used to give weight to a story.
-But statistics are frequently abused, with exaggerations and misunderstandings disguised by the illusion of ‘hard facts’.
-David will show how to identify ‘number abuse’, and how some basic mathematics can take apart scare stories.
+David will show how statistics are frequently abused, with exaggerations and misunderstandings disguised by the illusion of ‘hard facts’.

 About David Spiegelhalter FRS